Australia’s 10 most dangerous snakes

 Most snakes would rather slither away from humans than fight them.
 “Snakes don’t perceive humans as food and they don’t aggressively bite things out of malice.
 Their venom is used to subdue prey that would otherwise be impossible for a snake to eat,” says Dion Wedd, curator of the Territory Wildlife Park, NT.
 “If their only escape route is past a human with a shovel, then they are likely to react in the only way they can.”

 So if you're standing between a snake and its escape route, prepare for a fearsome display.
-Although all species are potentially dangerous, here's our top ten pick of the most dangerous Australian snakes - some of them highly venomous, some extremely nervous, some you're just more likely to see slithering in your backyard.
+Although all species are potentially dangerous, here's our top 10 pick of the most dangerous snakes in Australia – some of them highly venomous, some extremely nervous, some you're just more likely to see slithering away in your backyard.